NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 <center>![](../images/Tutorial-wvg-bent-eps-000000.00.png)</center>

  Note that we now have *two* blocks, both off-center to produce the bent waveguide structure pictured at right.
-As illustrated in the figure, the origin $(0,0)$ of the coordinate system is at the center of the computational cell, with positive $y$ being downwards in `h5topng`, and thus the block of size 12$\times$1 is centered at $(-2,-3.5)$.
-Also shown in green is the source plane at $x=-7$ (see below).
+As illustrated in the figure, the origin $(0,0)$ of the coordinate system is at the center of the computational cell, with positive $y$ being downwards in `h5topng`, and thus the block of size 12$\times$1 is centered at (-2,-3.5).
+Also shown in green is the source plane at $x=-7$.

 We also need to shift our source to $y=-3.5$ so that it is still inside the waveguide.
 While we're at it, we'll make a couple of other changes.
 First, a point source does not couple very efficiently to the waveguide mode, so we'll expand this into a line source the same width as the waveguide by adding a `size` property to the source.
 Meep also has an eigenmode source feature which can be used here and is covered in [Tutorial/Optical Forces](Optical_Forces.md).
 Second, instead of turning the source on suddenly at $t=0$ which excites many other frequencies because of the discontinuity, we will ramp it on slowly.
-Meep uses a $\tanh$ turn-on function over a time proportional to the `width` of 20 time units (a little over three periods).
-Finally, just for variety, we'll specify the (vacuum) `wavelength` instead of the `frequency`; again, we'll use a wavelength such that the waveguide is half a wavelength wide.
+Meep uses a hyperbolic tangent (tanh) turn-on function over a time proportional to the `width` of 20 time units which is a little over three periods.
+Finally, just for variety, we'll specify the vacuum `wavelength` instead of the `frequency`; again, we'll use a wavelength such that the waveguide is half a wavelength wide.

 ```scm
 (set! sources (list